CELTA Interview: What to Expect?

 CELTA interviews usually take around an hour.
 Depending on which school you apply for and on your personal circumstances the interview could be a one-to-one in-person interview, a group interview followed by a personal conversation, an online video or chat interview or a phone interview.
 If you have an in-person interview give yourself ample time to arrive at the interview venue.
 Schedule to arrive a bit before the start of your interview and dress smartly, like the teacher you are looking to become.
 For online or phone interviews, find a quiet place with a stable connection.
 Make sure to double-check the time of your interview, especially if your interviewer is in a different time-zone to you.

-Many CELTA interviews centre around these three main parts: going over your pre-interview task, an at-interview language task and a conversation about CELTA and your attitudes to teaching and learning.
+Many CELTA interviews center around these three main parts: going over your pre-interview task, an at-interview language task and a conversation about CELTA and your attitudes to teaching and learning.
 You are also likely to be asked about your previous teaching experience if you have any, or about your thoughts on what being a good teacher entails.
 Use the CELTA interview as an opportunity to show your enthusiasm and motivation for teaching and learning.

 Going over your pre-interview task helps the interviewer to assess your language knowledge and understanding and see how you respond to feedback or criticism.
 The interviewer might want to talk about things you missed out or got wrong on the pre-interview task.
 This of this not as a critique but as an opportunity to get things right and learn.